douglasJovenil/douglasJovenil/README.md

 Hey there, i am happy that you has arrived here! 😃

-A brief introduction about me, I work as IoT developer at [IST Mecatrônica][ist] for two years ago, where I commonly help to create embedded products for industry, using low level using languages as C and C++ as in high level for creation of supervisory systems using HTML, JS, CSS among other languages.
+A brief introduction about me, I work as IoT developer at [IST Mecatrônica][ist] since 2018, where I commonly help to create embedded products for industry, using low level using languages as C and C++ as in high level for creation of supervisory systems using HTML, JS, CSS among other languages.

 Besides that I'm a computer engineering student of [Universidade de Caxias do Sul][ucs] with plans to graduate in 2021.